IT-ACA/node-gh-actions/README.md

-# Node Hello World
+# Node Github Actions

-Simple node.js app that servers "hello world"
+Simple node.js app that serves "hello world"

 Great for testing simple deployments to the cloud